pulsar-edit/documentation/docs/developing-for-pulsar/creating-a-grammar-modern-tree-sitter.md

 Pulsar defines many custom predicates, otherwise known as **scope tests**, to help grammar authors define accurate syntax highlighting.
 All scope tests are prefaced with `test.` in `#is?` and `#is-not?` predicates.

-You’ve already seen an example with `first` and `last`.
+You’ve already seen an example with `test.first` and `test.last`.
 Other examples include:

-* `firstOfType` and `lastOfType`, for matching only the first or last node of a certain type among siblings
+* `test.firstOfType` and `test.lastOfType`, for matching only the first or last node of a certain type among siblings
-* `ancestorOfType` and `descendantOfType`, for testing whether a node contains, or is contained by, a node of a certain type
+* `test.ancestorOfType` and `test.descendantOfType`, for testing whether a node contains, or is contained by, a node of a certain type
-* `config`, for capturing certain nodes conditionally based on the user’s configuration
+* `test.config`, for capturing certain nodes conditionally based on the user’s configuration

 Some tests take a single argument…